Manilatown, San Francisco: History

 Despite these developments, the community continued to face severe gentrification pressures.
 For this reason, in 1968, 150 elderly Filipino and Chinese tenants launched an anti-eviction and tenants rights campaign to defend the neighborhood and International Hotel.
 Many people joined the protests, including grassroots and Asian American activists, Bay Area Gay Liberation Front, and Peoples Temple.
 The protesters were inspired the civil rights movement of the era.
-Local Filipino businesses supported the protesters, but they often didn't directly participate in them, as they couldn't endure the financial hardship of closing shop and joining the picket line.
+Local Filipino businesses supported the protesters, but they often did not directly participate in them, as they could not endure the financial hardship of closing shop and joining the picket line.
 However, Ness Aquino, owner of Mabuhay Gardens, a Filipino restaurant, became an active member of the United Filipino Association (UFA).
 The activists were at odds with the corporate owners of the building (Milton Meyer & Co. and then Four Seasons Investment Corporation of Thailand), which wanted to demolish the building in order to build a parking lot.
 Later, the owners wanted to build a commercial high-rise on the land.

-From 1968–77, the residents were gradually evicted from the International Hotel.
+From 1968–1977, the residents were gradually evicted from the International Hotel.
 The final residents were evicted in 1977, when 400 riot police led an eviction raid on August 4 at 3:00 am.
 However, the tenants rights activism that came out of their evictions helped rent control laws be established in San Francisco in 1979.
 With the last eviction of International Hotel residents, the last vestige of Manilatown was largely decimated.
-It was also during this period that the Transamerica Pyramid was constructed (1969–72), signaling a new era in downtown San Francisco.
+It was also during this period that the Transamerica Pyramid was constructed (1969–1972), signaling a new era in downtown San Francisco.

 Commemoration

 The International Hotel location was unoccupied for over twenty years.
-In 2004, a two-block corridor of Kearny Street was named "Manilatown," following a proposal from San Francisco Supervisor Aaron Peskin.
+In 2004, a two-block corridor of Kearny Street was named "Manilatown", following a proposal from San Francisco Supervisor Aaron Peskin.
 The proposal was meant to remind residents of its history and commemorate the former vibrancy of the neighborhood.
 In 2005, the former International Hotel building became a senior housing facility, and it became the home to the Manilatown Heritage Foundation, which advocates for social and economic justice for Filipinos in the United States.
 The executive director of the center, Evelyn Luluquisen, told the San Francisco Examiner, "This building is a symbol of the perseverance and commitment of the anti-eviction movements in Manilatown.
 The center symbolizes that the community will always have a presence here."
 In October 2013, the center turned down an award from then-mayor Ed Lee in celebration of Filipino American History Month.
 Their rejection was due to concerns over evictions of low-income seniors in San Francisco, particularly Filipino American seniors.